-Puddles also contain mineral salts which many species of animal need to bulk up their nutrients.
-Deer can often be seen using the salt-licks from around puddles.
+Puddles also contain mineral salts, which many animal species need to bulk their nutrients.
+Deer can often be seen using the salt-licks from around pools.

-Large animals such as deer can also change the shape of the pool.
-When many large animals use the same puddle, their hooves will churn the mud up, leaving the ground muddy.
+Large animals, such as deer, can also change the shape of the pool.
+When many large animals use the same puddle, their hooves will churn the mud and muddy the ground.

-When you are next walking through a wood, a field, or a forest, remember what you have read here.
-Please dont disturb this habitat and try and walk around the puddle if possible and safe.
+Remember what you have read here when you are next walking through a wood, a field, or a forest.
+Please don’t disturb this habitat and try to walk around the puddle if possible and safely.